-It was a long process of tweakig and experimenting but I think the final grade is worth all the effort.
+It was a long process of tweaking and experimenting but I think the final grade is worth all the effort.

 You should check out the video below.

-In my video insight below we take a look at using analog damage in action and some of my favourite options.
+In my video insight below we take a look at using analogue damage in action and some of my favourite options.